pabloluque14/Airflow_Prediction/README.md

 # Airflow_Prediction
-Preidction in base data temperature with Python and Apache Airflow
+Forecaste based on temperature and humidity data with Python and Apache Airflow

+## Microservices

+Author: Pablo Luque Moreno, University of Granada, Spain